carla-simulator/carla/Docs/tuto_G_traffic_manager.md

 ## Spawning vehicles

-When we create traffic manager vehicles, they need a map location at which to spawn.
+When we create TM vehicles, they need a map location at which to spawn.
 We can define these ourselves using our own chosen map coordinates.
 However, to help with this, each CARLA map has a set of pre-defined spawn points spread evenly throughout the road network.
 We can use these spawn points to spawn our vehicles.

 ```py
 spawn_points = world.get_map().get_spawn_points()